LeoMarti1337/rsi-backtesting-tool/README.md

 ## Project Description
 **RSI Backtesting Tool** is a Python application that enables traders to evaluate RSI (Relative Strength Index) trading strategies using historical stock data.
 It provides a user-friendly GUI to configure strategy parameters, execute backtests, and visualize performance metrics compared to buy-and-hold strategies.

-### Computation of a Strategy
+### How does the program calculate the returns of a strategy?

-1. **Download Historical Stock Data**
+1. **Retrieve Historical Market Data**
-   - Fetch historical stock data for a predefined list of companies.
+   - Access past stock performance for a specific list of companies.
-   - Supports configurable date ranges and granular time intervals.

-2. **Compute RSI Indicator**
+2. **Analyze RSI (Relative Strength Index)**
-   - Calculate the Relative Strength Index (RSI) for stocks to evaluate overbought and oversold conditions.
+   - Calculate RSI values to pinpoint overbought or oversold conditions in the market.

-3. **Generate Buy/Sell Signals**
+3. **Generate Trading Signals**
-   - Automatically identify trading signals based on RSI thresholds.
-   - Supports custom logic for defining buy and sell signals.
+   - Create buy and sell signals using RSI thresholds or user-defined rules.

-4. **Backtest Strategies and Visualize Results**
+4. **Backtest and Visualize Strategy Outcomes**
-   - Simulate the performance of trading strategies over historical data.
+   - Test the strategy against historical data to evaluate performance.
-   - Visualize portfolio value over time and overlay buy/sell signals on price charts.

-5. **Summarize Strategy Metrics**
+5. **Summarize Performance Metrics**
-   - Evaluate performance with key metrics
+   - Provide key metrics to assess the strategy's effectiveness and returns.

 ## Example Backtest of a Strategy